-Publisher, retailer or platform - it's time to decide: Seven media and tech predictions for 2021 - Press Gazette
+Seven media and tech predictions for 2021 - Press Gazette

 What price are readers willing to pay for this service?

 I predict that the aggregation of high-quality journalism through platforms like AppleNews Plus and Substack will also lead to the demarcation between “opinion writing” from “straight news” from “user-generated content”, as was once the norm.
 There will be a clearing of swimming lanes through consumer demand for high-quality newsrooms, vetted columnists, and niche writers.
-Rumors were circulated that Twitter may be interested in Substack.
+Rumours were circulated that Twitter may be interested in Substack.
 Substack tweeted an unequivocal no. I predict that users will tire of this mosh pit of news and will be willing to pay for a more high-quality digital feed.

 6) National players will move into local news gaps